bizzission/fxp-cache/Resources/doc/index.md

 If you want to use APC cache, you must install the APC PHP Extension.

+##### Memcached

+If you want to use Memcached cache, you must install the Memcache PHP Extension.

 ##### Redis

 If you want to use Redis cache, you must install this dependency: